LeonardoMonchieri/LeonardoMonchieri.github.io/README.md

 ## Personal Portfolio
-A web site for my personal portfolio, can be views at https://leonardomonchieri.github.io/
+A web site of my personal portfolio, can be visited at https://leonardomonchieri.github.io/

 ## Built with